 Types of long-term financing available from EFC include:

-- Hardship: Clean Water applicants that qualify for hardship may receive a long-term interest-free financing for 100% of SRF eligible project costs or IUP listing amount, whichever is less.
+- Hardship Financing: Clean Water applicants that qualify for hardship financing may receive a long-term interest-free financing for 100% of SRF eligible project costs or IUP listing amount, whichever is less.
 For information on EFC's hardship policy, including eligibility criteria and limitations, click here.

 - Long-Term Market-Rate Financing: Long-Term Market-Rate financings may be available to support eligible projects that are listed on the annual list with a score below the subsidy line.
 Projects closed with a Long-Term Market-Rate financing will remain eligible for subsidized funding for up to 5 years from the long-term closing date, and these projects will remain on the Annual Project Priority List during this period.
 Long-Term Market-Rate financings include a direct expense and the State Bond Issuance Charge.